Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Introduction

 \section{Introduction}

-Text-to-Image Person Retrieval (TIPR) aims to comprehend natural language descriptions and retrieve the most relevant person image from a large image gallery \cite{lu2019vilbert}.
-Unlike general image-text retrieval \cite{sogi2024object, chen2024make, chen2023vilem}, which tends to achieve semantic-based matching between text and image, TIPR is specifically designed for identifying individuals.
+Text-to-Image Person Retrieval (TIPR) seeks to understand natural language descriptions and identify the most relevant person image within a large gallery \cite{lu2019vilbert}.
+Unlike general image-text retrieval \cite{wang2017adversarial, sogi2024object, chen2024make, chen2023vilem, wang2025geometric}, which tends to achieve semantic-based matching between text and image, TIPR is specifically designed for identifying individuals.
 TIPR requires the accurate modeling of fine-grained correspondences between textual and visual modalities, owing to the large intra-class variance and small inter-class difference.
 This substantial intra-class variation arises from two aspects: (1) visual appearances of the same identity exhibit dramatic variations under different poses, viewpoints, and illumination conditions, and (2) textual descriptions are influenced by differences in phrasing, word order and textual ambiguities.
 Therefore, the primary challenges in TIPR are how to extract discriminative global representations from image-text pairs and how to achieve precise cross-modal fine-grained alignment.
 Existing methods for tackling these challenges can be roughly divided into two main categories: global matching methods and local matching methods.